Privacy Policy

 Instagram

-On our pages, functions of the service Instagram are integrated.
-These functions are offered by Instagram Inc, 1601 Willow Road, Menlo Park, CA, 94025, USA integrated.
+The functions of the Instagram service are integrated on our pages.
+These functions are offered integrated by Instagram Inc, 1601 Willow Road, Menlo Park, CA, 94025, USA.
 If you are logged into your Instagram account, you can link the content of our pages to your Instagram profile by clicking on the Instagram button.
 This allows Instagram to associate the visit to our pages with your user account.
 We would like to point out that we, as the provider of the pages, have no knowledge of the content of the transmitted data or its use by Instagram.

-For more information, please see the privacy policy of Instagram: https://instagram.com/about/legal/privacy/
+For more information, please see Instagram’s privacy policy: https://instagram.com/about/legal/privacy/

 We use Pinterest Ad Services on our website, including conversion tracking, a service of Pinterest Europe Ltd, Ireland (hereinafter: “Pinterest”).
-Pinterest acts as its own responsible party in this context.
+Pinterest acts as its own responsible party in this regard.

-This service enables us to display advertising and offers relevant to those visitors to our website and who are also Pinterest members, also on Pinterest.
-For this purpose, a so-called conversion tracking pixel from Pinterest is integrated on our website, via which Pinterest is informed when you visit our website that you have called up our website and in which parts of our offer you were interested.
-For example, if you were interested in our subscriptions on our website, you may be shown an ad on Pinterest about our subscriptions.
-For this purpose, the cookie collects the following data from you: User ID, ad data, i.e. data about access to and use of placed ads, email address (hashed) if applicable.
+This service allows us to display advertisements and offers relevant to visitors to our website who are also Pinterest members, including on Pinterest.
+For this purpose, a so-called conversion tracking pixel from Pinterest is integrated on our website, via which Pinterest learns when you visit our website that you have called up our website and in which parts of our offer you were interested.
+For example, if you were interested in our subscriptions on our website, you may be shown an advertisement for our subscriptions on Pinterest.
+For this purpose, the cookie collects the following data from you: User ID, ad data, i.e. data about access to and use of ads served, email address (hashed) if applicable.

-In the privacy settings, you can prevent the collection by Pinterest Ads by disabling appropriately marked cookies.
+In the privacy settings, you can prevent collection by Pinterest Ads by disabling appropriately marked cookies.

-For more information on data protection at Pinterest, please refer to Pinterest’s privacy policy: http://pinterest.com/about/privacy/.
+For more information about Pinterest privacy, please see Pinterest’s privacy policy: http://pinterest.com/about/privacy/.

 Google Ads Conversion Tracking & Remarketing

-On our website, we use the remarketing and conversion tracking function of Google Ads, a service of Google Inc, 1600 Amphitheatre Parkway, Mountain View, CA 94043 USA (hereinafter: “Google”).
-In this context, Google is the order processor of the website operator.
-We have concluded a corresponding commissioning agreement with Google in accordance with Art.
-28 DSGVO.
+We use the remarketing and conversion tracking function of Google Ads on our website, a service of Google Inc, 1600 Amphitheatre Parkway, Mountain View, CA 94043 USA (hereinafter: “Google”).
+In this context, Google is the processor of the website operator.
+We have entered into a corresponding commissioning agreement with Google in accordance with.
+Art.
+28 DSGVO DISCLAIMED.

-The remarketing function is used to present interest-based advertisements to website visitors within the Google advertising network.
-Via conversion tracking, it is in turn possible for us to measure how effective the ads placed by us and clicked on by website visitors are and whether these lead to profitable activities on the website, such as purchases.
+The remarketing function is used to present interest-based advertising to website visitors within the Google advertising network.
+Conversion tracking, in turn, allows us to measure how effective the ads we serve and website visitors click on are and whether they lead to profitable activity on the website, such as purchases.

-When Google AdServices is used, the following data is collected and transmitted to Google in the USA: Device and browser data (host name, browser type, referrer, language), IP address as well as the respective user interaction on our website as well as on other websites on which our ads are placed (e.g. which page a user visits, which products the user selects and purchases, which ads a user clicks on.
-In addition, a random, pseudonymous ID is assigned to a user by means of a cookie, to which the aforementioned information is assigned.
+When using Google AdServices, the following data is collected and transmitted to Google in the USA: Device and browser data (host name, browser type, referrer, language), IP address and the respective user interaction on our website as well as on other websites on which our ads are placed (e.g. which page a user visits, which products he selects and buys, which ads a user clicks on.
+In addition, a user is assigned a random, pseudonymous ID by means of a cookie, to which the above-mentioned information is assigned.

 In the privacy settings, you can prevent the collection by Google Ads by disabling appropriately marked cookies.